Overpass: Pedestrian

 A pedestrian overpass allows traffic to pass without affecting pedestrian safety.

 Railway

 Railway overpasses are used to replace level crossings (at-grade crossings) as a safer alternative.
 Using overpasses allows for unobstructed rail traffic to flow without conflicting with vehicular and pedestrian traffic.
 Rapid transit systems use complete grade separation of their rights of way to avoid traffic interference with frequent and reliable service.

-Railroads also use balloon loops and flying junctions instead of flat junctions, as a way to reverse direction and to avoid trains conflicting with those on other tracks.
+Railways also use flying junctions instead of flat junctions as a way to avoid trains conflicting with those on other tracks.